lucacampanella/corda-flows-doc-builder/README.md

 is to use the [shadow plugin](https://github.com/johnrengelman/shadow) to create the fat jar.
 Then run `shadowJarAnalyzerTask` to create documentation based on this Jar.

+#### Gradle minimum version
+The plugin requires Gradle minimum version 4.10 in order to work.

 ### As a standalone executable
 Run with:
 ```